THXel/Linux-Mint-Wallpaper-Studio-/README.md

 ## Overview

-**Mint Wallpaper Studio** is a wallpaper manager built for **Linux Mint**, focused on a clean workflow and practical support for both static and animated wallpapers.
+**Mint Wallpaper Studio** is a wallpaper manager built for **Linux Mint** with a focus on a clean workflow and practical support for both static and animated wallpapers.

 It supports: